Jhabiran

-Jhabiran is a village situated in the Nakur tehsil of Saharanpur District in Uttar Pradesh, India.
+Jhabiran is a village situated near Sarsawa in the Nakur tehsil of Saharanpur District in Uttar Pradesh, India.
 It is about 600 kilometres from the state capital Lucknow.

 Jhabiran is a mid-sized village with a population of about 7,000 people in around 800 households.
 It is a predominantly Hindu village, and most of the remainder are Muslim.
-About half the population belong to the Jat community.
-Other castes include Faqir, Nai, Kumhar, Teli, Harijan, Valmiki and Brahmin.
+More than half of the population belongs to the Jat community.
+Other castes include Faqir, Nai, Kumhar, Teli, Chamar, Valmiki and Brahmin.

 National Highway 344 is 1 km north of Jhabiran.